 SSAR is the student self-reported academic record that lists the courses and associated grades that have been attempted, or will be attempted, for high school and/or college credit.
 It replaces the high school and college transcripts used by the Office of Admissions during the initial review process.
 All freshman applicants, with a few exceptions, will enter their courses and grades in the SSAR.
-The SSAR should be submitted and linked with your application by December 1.
+The SSAR should be submitted by December 1.

 How can I make sure my SSAR is accurate?

 Accuracy is very important in the completion of your SSAR.
-Thus, you are advised to have a copy of your high school transcript available to use as a reference when you create your SSAR.
-If you are admitted to UF and choose to enroll, you will be required to submit an official final transcript to the Office of Admissions by July 15.
+Thus, you are advised to have a copy of your high school transcript available for reference when you create your SSAR.
+If you are admitted to UF and choose to enroll, you will be required to submit an official final transcript for verification to the Office of Admissions by July 15.

 Where do I create my SSAR?